eliothowes/Triple_Triad_LOL_Edition/README.md

 $ open index.html
 ```

-Once the app is running you can create and account and start playing
+Once the app is running you can create an account and start playing

 ## Credits
 Built with @RoderickCardenas